New job postingsView

-In a support position, you play a vital role in the quality of care in long-term-care facilities and home care agencies.
-These positions offer the opportunity to impact the lives of vulnerable people by assuring a healthy environment and good nutrition and by providing support to direct caregivers.
+In a support position, you play a vital role in the quality of care in long term care facilities and home care agencies.
+These positions offer the opportunity to impact the lives of vulnerable people by assuring a healthy environment and good nutrition or by providing support to direct caregivers and families.

-Depending on your position title, employer and the region of New York in which you work, you can expect a competitive starting salary, which may include benefits such as paid time off, medical and dental coverage, and a 401(k).
+Depending on your position, employer and the region of New York in which you work, you can expect a competitive starting salary, which may include benefits such as paid time off, medical and dental coverage, and a 401(k).

-Prepares and serves food including texture-modified and therapeutic diets according to the facility menu.
-Prepares food in accordance with current applicable federal, state and local standards, guidelines and regulations, in line with our established policies and procedures, and, as may be directed by a Dining Services Director or Chef, ensures that quality food service is provided at all times.
-The Cook assists in assuring proper receiving, storage, preparation, serving, sanitation and cleaning procedures are followed.
+Prepares and serves food including texture modified and therapeutic diets according to the facility menu.
+Prepares food in accordance with current applicable federal, state and local standards, guidelines and regulations, in line with established policies and procedures and as may be directed by a Dining Services Director or Chef, to ensure that quality food service is provided at all times.
+The Cook also assists in assuring proper receiving, storage, preparation, serving, sanitation and cleaning procedures are followed.

-Performs day-to-day housekeeping and maintain the building and equipment in accordance with federal, state and local standards, guidelines and regulations governing the facility, to assure that facility is maintained in a clean, safe, comfortable and attractive manner.
+Performs day-to-day housekeeping and maintains the building and equipment in accordance with federal, state and local standards, guidelines and regulation governing the facility, to assure that facility is maintained in a clean, safe, comfortable and attractive manner.
 Coordinates daily housekeeping services with other departments when performing routine cleaning assignments in resident living and/or recreational areas.

-Responsible for maintaining, servicing and operating all facility grounds to assist in maintaining the overall working condition and appearance of building and grounds of facility while maintaining a safe environment.
+Responsible for maintaining, servicing and operating all facility buildings and grounds to assist in maintaining their overall working condition and appearance while maintaining a safe environment.
 Jobs also include winter snow and ice removal, summer lawn mowing and landscape bed weeding, daily grounds pickup of litter and emptying of trash cans, small construction projects, and assisting in moving office furniture and files.

 Coordinates placement of services between clients and the paraprofessional staff.
 Maintains and documents communication with paraprofessionals and with clients.
 Maintains a schedule of all services per month.
 Maintains patient confidentiality and privacy.
 Communicates with the paraprofessionals regarding scheduling, availability, attendance and assignments.
 Answers telephone, records and relays messages to appropriate personnel.

-Long-term-care organizations utilize many administrative positions that are critical to caregiving.
+Long term care organizations utilize many administrative positions that are critical to caregiving.
 These include clerical, billing, bookkeeping, purchasing and payroll.
-These positions require knowledge or experience with computer systems, healthcare billing, basic bookkeeping skills or payroll system knowledge.
+These positions require knowledge or experience with computer systems, healthcare billing, basic bookkeeping or payroll systems.